-Contrary to earlier concerns about the digital divide, nationwide research has found that cell phones have helped narrow the digital divide between Latinos and Whites (Lopez, Gonzalez-Barrera & Patten, 2013) and that regular access to the Internet exists among large majorities of US youth across racial and ethnic groups (e.g., Cohen, Bower, Middaugh & Rodowski, 2012; Madden et al., 2013 a&b).
-While youth of all races tend to be more proficient users of mobile media than their parents (e.g., Rideout, Foehr & Roberts, 2010), a generational digital divide between youth and adults is especially acute in Latino communities (Livingston, 2011; Rouse, Kawashima-Ginsberg & Thrutchley, 2015).
-The Pew Research Center's Hispanic Trends Project found that Latino youth are significantly more likely to have smartphones than their parents (Livingston & Lopez, 2010; Lopez et. al, 2013), particularly when parents are foreign born and/or lack a high school degree (the case of most of the youth interviewed for this study).
+Contrary to earlier concerns about the digital divide, nationwide research has found that cell phones have helped narrow the digital divide between Latinos and Whites (Lopez, Gonzalez-Barrera, & Patten, 2013) and that regular access to the Internet exists among large majorities of U.S. youth across racial and ethnic groups (e.g., Cohen, Kahne, Bower, Middaugh, & Rodowski, 2012; Madden, Lenhart, Cortesi, & Gasser, 2013; Madden, Lenhart, Duggan, Cortesi, & Gasser, 2013).
+Although youth of all races tend to be more proficient users of mobile media than their parents (e.g., Rideout, Foehr, & Roberts, 2010), a generational digital divide between youth and adults is especially acute in Latino communities (Livingston, 2011; Rouse, Kawashima-Ginsberg, & Thrutchley, 2015).
+The Pew Research Center's Hispanic Trends Project found that Latino youth are significantly more likely to have smartphones than their parents (Livingston & Lopez, 2010; Lopez et al., 2013), particularly when parents are foreign born and/or lack a high school degree (the case of most of the youth interviewed for this study).

-While contemporary youth do not consume news the way earlier generations did (e.g., Jones, 2008; Mindich, 2005; Patterson, 2007; Purcell et al., 2010), they are getting news in new ways, via cell phone texts, social networking sites, blogs, and entertainment media (e.g., Bennett, 2008; Marchi, 2012; Malik, Cortesi & Gasser, 2013; Singer, Clark & Monserrate, 2009; Turner 2005).
-Digital media have become the medium of choice for youth seeking news on political or current events (e.g., Cohen et al., 2012; Kohut, 2007; Frola, 2011; Lenhart et al., 2010a) and young people are becoming civically engaged online in a variety of ways, including circulating online petitions, sharing political videos on You Tube, and organizing protests (e.g., Benaji & Buckingham, 2013; Bennett, 2008; Ito, 2009; Loader, Vromen & Xenos, 2014; Marin, 2013; Martin, 2012; Papacharissi, 2013; Soep, 2014).
-Given the massive "migration" of young people to digital media over the past 20 years (Watkins, 2010), numerous studies have detailed the ways that youth employ new media for identity construction, building friendships and communities, enjoying leisure time and hobbies, expressing themselves creatively, and seeking information of all kinds (e.g., Boyd, 2014; Fisherkeller, 2011; Gardner & Davis, 2013; Ito, 2009; Subrahmanyam & Smahel, 2011; Watkins, 2009; Zukin, Keeter, Andolina, Jenkins & Delli Carpini, 2006).
+Although contemporary youth do not consume news the way earlier generations did (e.g., Jones, 2008; Mindich, 2005; Patterson, 2007; Purcell et al., 2010), they are getting news in new ways, via cell phone texts, social networking sites, blogs, and entertainment media (e.g., Bennett, 2008; Malik, Cortesi, & Gasser, 2013; Marchi, 2012; Singer, Clark, & Monserrate, 2009; Turner, 2005).
+Digital media have become the medium of choice for youth seeking news on political or current events (e.g., Cohen et al., 2012; Frola, 2011; Kohut, Parker, Keeter, Doherty, & Dimock, 2007; Lenhart, Purcell, et al., 2010) and young people are becoming civically engaged online in a variety of ways, including circulating online petitions, sharing political videos on YouTube, and organizing protests (e.g., Banaji & Buckingham, 2013; Bennett, 2008; Ito, 2009; Loader, Vromen, & Xenos, 2014; Marin, 2013, 2012; Papacharissi, 2013; Soep, 2014).
+Given the massive "migration" of young people to digital media over the past 20 years (Watkins, 2010), numerous studies have detailed the ways that youth use new media for identity construction, building friendships and communities, enjoying leisure time and hobbies, expressing themselves creatively, and seeking information of all kinds (e.g., boyd, 2014; Fisherkeller, 2011; Gardner & Davis, 2013; Ito, 2009; Subrahmanyam & Smahel, 2011; Watkins, 2009; Zukin, Keeter, Andolina, Jenkins, & Delli Carpini, 2006).

 However, there has been significantly less research on digital media use among low-income minority youth.
-The relatively few studies focused on this population show minority youth to be extremely engaged with mobile devices and social media, with Hispanic, Black and Asian youth spending significantly more time on mobile devices than White youth, and Hispanic youth among the most avid users of social networks (Lenhart, 2015; Wartella & Lauricella, 2011).
-Young Latinos use social networking sites at higher rates (80%) than non-Latino whites (70%) and African Americans (75%), and low-income Latino youth are more likely than their higher income Latino counterparts to use social media (Rouse et al., 2015).
+The relatively few studies focused on this population show minority youth to be extremely engaged with mobile devices and social media, with Hispanic, Black, and Asian youth spending significantly more time on mobile devices than White youth, and Hispanic youth among the most avid users of social networks (Lenhart, 2015; Wartella & Lauricella, 2011).
+Young Latinos use social networking sites at higher rates (80%) than non-Latino Whites (70%) and African Americans (75%), and low-income Latino youth are more likely than their higher income Latino counterparts to use social media (Rouse et al., 2015).
 This can be explained, in part, because immigrant youth, and especially minoritized female youth from immigrant families, rely heavily on social media to facilitate their integration "outwardly" with the new host country and "inwardly" with the family's country of origin (Elias, 2013), and as a way to connect with and maintain their hybrid identities (Rivera & Valdivia, 2013).
-In particular, working class transnational Latina teens are heavy users of social media to bridge the transnational cultures comprising their world, create spaces of belonging, and deal with the loss and disjunctions that accompany translocation (Vargas, 2008).
+In particular, working-class transnational Latina teens are heavy users of social media to bridge the transnational cultures comprising their world, create spaces of belonging, and deal with the loss and disjunctions that accompany translocation (Vargas, 2008).